griggsca91/quick-go-demo/README.md

 1. use `localhost:3333/healthcheck\?password=test` to access the system securely now

+1. Create a route that is used to return a list of cards with similar names

+1. `curl localhost:3333/cards\?password`

+1. Create an interface for the respository we want to use to get these cards

 1. Create a repository package that connects to the postgres database and returns a list of cards based on likeness search on the card name